 Something had to give, something had to change!

-If you are in the same boat or something similar...below is was did work for me.
+If you are in the same boat or something similar...below is was did work for me and what has worked the hundreds of moms I've worked with.
 I figured it out through quite a bit of trial and error, but you can skip that step and start efficiently and effectively working exercise into your routine now!

 #1 realistically decide what you KNOW you can commit to.